roualdes/bridgestan/docs/languages/c-api.rst

 Two example programs are provided alongside the BridgeStan source in :file:`c-example/`.
 Details for building the example can be found in :file:`c-example/Makefile`.

-The first assumes you wish to link a specific model into the program, and the second demonstrates how to load a model at runtime
+If you wish to link a specific model into the program:

 .. raw:: html